csjha2000/asic-design-class/README.md

 # TASK 4
 ( 22/07/2024 )
-## AIM : Identify various RISC-V instruction type (R, I, S, B, U, J) and exact 32-bit instruction code in the instruction type format for the given RISC-V instructions.
+## AIM : To Identify various RISC-V instruction type (R, I, S, B, U, J) and exact 32-bit instruction code in the instruction type format for the given RISC-V instructions.

 ### Various format types of RISC-V instruction are:
 - R-format